 1. Clinical Case Review

-According to the RCPath 2025 Standards, best practice requires the pathologist to review the deceased’s medical records before starting the physical examination.
+As a matter of accepted forensic best practice in the U.S., the pathologist reviews the deceased's medical records and the circumstances of death before beginning the physical examination.
 This ensures that the findings are interpreted within the context of the person's known health history.

 2. External Examination